sandhiyag6106/Internship-works/README.md

 # Internship-projects-at-Inceptarc
+A collection of embedded systems and electronics hardware projects completed during my internship at Inceptarc Technologies.
-Documents practical hardware integration, sensor interfacing and calibration using dev modules
+This portfolio documents practical hardware integration, sensor interfacing and calibration using ESP32 module and Arduino IDE.